Forward-Operators/prr/README.md

 As this is early stage work, there's lots improvements that can be done in the future and you're welcome to contribute!

+- [ ] Get rix of Python 3.10 dependency
 - [ ] Clean basic code smells
 - [ ] Improve support for OpenAI and Anthropic
 - [ ] Add support for other LLM providers